 Director of the Ocular Trauma Service, Mass.
 Eye and Ear

-A Charlotte, N.C., native, Grayson W. Armstrong, MD, MPH,studied music and chemistry as an undergraduate at the University of North Carolina at Chapel Hill.
-He graduated in 2009 with distinction, and received a Golden Key International Honor Society Leadership Award.
-Subsequently, he matriculated to The Warren Alpert Medical School of Brown University where his research covered topics ranging from optical coherence tomography (OCT) angiography in pediatric choroidal neovascularization, OCT angiography to assess pigmented epithelial detachments, pediatric eye injuries treated in United States emergency departments, and motor vehicle crash-associated eye injuries in the United States.
+A Charlotte, N.C., native, Grayson W. Armstrong, MD, MPH, studied music and chemistry as an undergraduate at the University of North Carolina at Chapel Hill.
+He graduated in 2009 with distinction and received a Golden Key International Honor Society Leadership Award.
+Subsequently, he matriculated to The Warren Alpert Medical School of Brown University, where his research covered a range of topics, such as optical coherence tomography (OCT) angiography in pediatric choroidal neovascularization, OCT angiography to assess pigmented epithelial detachments, pediatric eye injuries treated in United States emergency departments, and motor vehicle crash-associated eye injuries in the United States.

 During his medical training, Dr. Armstrong was a prolific scholar who published over 16 peer-reviewed publications, multiple book chapters, and presented research and lectures at multiple national and international conferences.
 Prior to beginning his residency at Harvard Ophthalmology, Dr. Armstrong was elected to Alpha Omega Alpha and the Gold Humanism Honor Society, and completed his transitional year internship at HMS-affiliated Cambridge Health Alliance in Cambridge, MA.